grafana/writers-toolkit/docs/sources/write/reuse-content/_index.md

 - You have to maintain two destinations for each link.

-  Notably, for content reused between OSS and Grafana Cloud documentation, you want stay to within each documentation set rather than having the reused content link back to the OSS documentation.
+  Notably, you want to stay within each documentation set for content reused between OSS and Grafana Cloud documentation rather than have the reused content link back to the OSS documentation.

   To do so, use [`docs/reference`](https://grafana.com/docs/writers-toolkit/write/shortcodes/#docsreference).